 In a circulate that amazed many, S Jaishankar became appointed the Minister for External Affairs in Narendra Modi’s 2d cupboard.
-Jaishankar will be triumphant Sushma Swaraj, one of the most Twitter-pleasant politicians in India and a fascinating MEA, who become not given a portfolio this time.
+Jaishankar will triumph from Sushma Swaraj, one of the most Twitter-pleasant politicians in India and a fascinating MEA who has not been given a portfolio this time.

 Sushma Swaraj had been the move-to mantra within the previous cabinet every time Indians caught overseas or foreigners stuck in India had issues or issues.
-In reality, Swaraj defined what these days is being referred to as “technological diplomacy”, and turned into always geared up to assist out humans the use of Twitter.
+In reality, Swaraj defined what these days are being referred to as “technological diplomacy” and turned it into always geared up to assist our humans with Twitter.

 S Jaishankar has big footwear to fill, indeed.

-For many first-time international travellers, the introduction to the necessary documentation needed for travelling can be disorienting.
-Special documents, called passports and visas are needed to gain access to the various countries around the world, no matter how long you plan to stay.
+For many first-time international travelers, the introduction to the necessary documentation needed for traveling can be disorienting.
+Special documents, called passports and visas, are needed to gain access to the various countries around the world, no matter how long you plan to stay.
 If you are planning a trip outside your home country, you need to be sure you have these important documents, they have not been tampered with, and they are up-to-date.
 Without them, you will not be able to able to travel abroad or even purchase travel insurance.

 A Guide to Passports

-Although you need a passport to enter another country, this document does NOT guarantee that you can enter any country besides the one that issued the passport.
+Although you need a passport to enter another country, this document does NOT guarantee that you can enter any country besides issuing the passport.
 If, however, the country you wish to enter has diplomatic ties with your home country, you will most likely be able to enter it.

 A Guide to Visas